 Stereotypes in the Houses of Harry Potter

 Stereotypes surround us and engulf our thoughts.
 People say that stereotypes do not exist and that all of the categories are in our heads, or that we are being judgmental, but that is definitely not the case.
 Sadly stereotypes only exist because as a society we make them exist.
 Meaning, if we did not fuel this cycle, there would not be a cycle.
-We are extremely capable of breaking out of this cycle and we would be able to see that the only reason these groups have significance is because we give them significance.
+We are extremely capable of breaking out of this cycle, and we would be able to see that the only reason these groups have significance is because we give them significance.
 Many adults like to believe that the categorizing that happens in high school, such as cliques, will end once they “grow up.”
 However, even as we grow older I am finding that we still cling to the stereotypes and classify people into groups around the work place or just in general.
 It is engraved in our heads and we cannot escape it unless we make an extreme effort to stop this cycle.
 In “Stereotypes: Conceptual and Normative Considerations” Judith Andre explicitly states that “stereotypes are unavoidable” because “there’s a great difference between a true generalization and a stereotype” (80-81).
 Meaning there is a difference between categorizing them and noting the difference in a person.
 In Harry Potter there are stereotypes that haunt each house at Hogwarts: School of Witchcraft and Wizardry.
 We are introduced to them at the very beginning of Harry’s experience at Diagon Alley and they are made clearer to the reader as the series progresses.
 In my essay, I argue that stereotypes plague the houses within Harry Potter and that they are accepted as truth.
 We are brought up in a society that literally clings to the categories that we put people into.
 Without stereotypes we would be able to broaden our minds and branch off with people we deem different than ourselves and rid ourselves of the hierarchy we create with these stereotypes.
-The hierarchy that stereotypes present creates a significant problem because it is no longer groupings to be afraid of, it is groups that believe that they are higher than others and will use violence and force to rise above.
+The hierarchy that stereotypes present creates a significant problem because it is no longer groupings to be afraid of; it is groups that believe that they are higher than others and will use violence and force to rise above.